seb-v/seb-v.github.io/_posts/2025-01-20-Fast GPU Matrix multiplication.markdown

   <p class="legend">Figure 32 : separate banks between A and B</p>
 </div>

 All green !
-However we look at the cache use and the read pattern, we have this :
+However if we look at the cache use and the read pattern, we have this :

 <div style="text-align: center;">
   <img src="/assets/images/graph30.jpg" alt="Alt text" width="400"/>